low-skill-dev/proxy_exclude/README.md

-a### A list of sites that should be excluded from proxying in Russia for a work speed reasons.
+A list of sites that should be excluded from proxying in Russia for a work speed reasons.
 ```
 192.168.0.0,
 192.168.0.1,